bassel27/snowflake-dbt-assessment/README.md

 #### 2. Install Dependenices With Poetry
+`poetry install`\n
+`poetry shell`
 Dependenices include dbt-snowflake which will be installed using Poetry.
 If you don't have Poetry, you can use `pip install dbt-snowflake`
-`poetry install`
-`poetry shell`

 #### 3. Prepare Snowflake Environment
 Before configuring profiles.yml, you need to create a warehouse, database, and schema in your Snowflake trial account.